conda-forge/conda-smithy/news/2249-recipe-not-found-path.rst

 **Changed:**

-* Improve the "reciep not found" exception to include the path used and a suggestion what path to pass. (#2249)
+* Improve the "recipe not found" exception to include the path used and a suggestion what path to pass. (#2249)

 **Deprecated:**